-1.)
-WIOA Follow-Up (Quarterly)
+1) WIOA Follow-Up (Quarterly)

-This measure consists of the total number of WIOA OSY follow-up completed divided by the number of all WIOA OSY # with follow-up due during the quarter.
+WIOA Follow-Up (Quarterly) reflects the total number of ISY follow-up completed divided by the number of all ISY # with follow-up due during the quarter.
 This performance is measured at 100%.

-- > The total # number of all WIOA OSY follow-up completed. - > Divided by the # of WIOA OSY with follow-up due during the quarter.
+The total # number of all WIOA ISY follow-up completed

+Divided by the # of WIOA ISY with follow-up due during the quarter

-The data for this measure is found in EMD/EM after a participant has been exited.
+The data for this measure is collected and analyzed using the EMD/EM system.